ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

     * To use VMware SPP, select the **Use VMware Subscription Purchasing Program** checkbox, and then specify **VMware account number** and **SPP credit fund number**.
     * To use IBM-provided licenses, ensure that **Include with purchase** is selected.
 For NSX, specify the license edition.
     * To use your own licenses, ensure that the **Use VMware Subscription Purchasing Program** option is not selected.
 For each license, click **I will provide** and enter the license key.
-10. (NSX-T only) Specify the settings for both the consolidated or management cluster and the workload cluster.
+10. (NSX-T only) Specify the settings for the consolidated cluster and the optional workload cluster.

-  For vSphere 7.0 instances, optionally select the **Include a separate, additional workload cluster** checkbox, then specify the settings if you want to include an additional workload cluster with your instance.
-  {:note}

     1. Specify the cluster name.
     2. Complete the bare metal server settings.
        1. Select the {{site.data.keyword.cloud_notm}} data center to host the instance or cluster.
        2. Select the bare metal server CPU generation.
-          * For **Skylake**, **Cascade Lake**, or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
+          * For **Cascade Lake** or **SAP-certified** - **HANA** servers, specify the CPU model and the RAM size.
           * For **SAP-certified** - **NetWeaver** server, choose one of the preset configurations.
        3. Specify the number of bare metal servers.
-For guidance about your selection, see [Number of bare metal servers](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-bare-metal-number).
+For more information about selecting bare metal servers, see [Number of bare metal servers](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-bare-metal-number).
+    3. If you want to use NFS storage, select the corresponding option.
+      * To add and configure file shares individually, select **Configure shares individually**.
+Then, click **Add shared storage** and select the **Size (GB)** and **Performance** for each file share.
+You must select at least one file share.
+      * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
-    3. If you want to use vSAN storage, select the corresponding option.
+    4. If you want to use vSAN storage, select the corresponding option.
       * If you want more storage, select the **High performance with Intel Optane** checkbox (vSphere 6.7u3 instances only).
       * Specify the disk type and size for the vSAN capacity disks, the number of vSAN capacity disks, the disk size for vSAN cache disks, and the number of vSAN cache disks.
       * By default, the **Enable vSAN deduplication and compression** checkbox is selected.
 If you do not want to enable vSAN deduplication and compression, clear the checkbox.
       * Specify the vSAN license edition.
-    4. If you want to use NFS storage, select the corresponding option.
-      * To add and configure file shares individually, select **Configure shares individually**.
-Then, click the **+** icon next to the **Add shared storage** label and select the **Size (GB)** and **Performance** for each file share.
-You must select at least one file share.
-      * To add and configure the same settings to all file shares, specify the **Number of shares**, **Size (GB)**, and **Performance**.
     5. Select the private NICs enablement.
     6. Select the uplink speed.
+The 25 Gb option is available for Cascade Lake servers and for specific data centers only.
     7. Select the VLAN settings:
        * If you want to order new public and private VLANs, click **Order new VLANs**.
        * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and the subnets.
        * Optionally click **Portable subnets settings**.
 Then, select the portable subnet for each purpose and click **Save**.
+    8. Optionally select the **Include a separate, additional workload cluster** checkbox, then specify the settings if you want to include an additional workload cluster with your instance.

        If the consolidated or management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
 Instead, the workload clusters will reuse the VLANs from the management cluster.
        {:note}